shruubsspoons/ferrit-instances/README.md

         Write the results to OUTPUT_JSON.
 Any existing file will be overwritten.
 To write to stdout (the default behavior), either omit this option or provide `-o -`.

+ENVIRONMENT

+    USER_AGENT
+        Sets the User-Agent that curl will use when making the GET to each website.

+    I2P_HTTP_PROXY
+        HTTP proxy for connecting to the I2P network.
+This is required in order to connect to instances on I2P.
+If -I is provided, the value in this variable is ignored.
 ```

 ### Prerequisites